CFS Bermuda

 Canadian Forces Station Bermuda, commonly shortened to CFS Bermuda and popularly known as Daniel's Head (due to its location on Daniel's Head), was a Canadian Forces Station in Bermuda that was operational from 1963 until 1992.
-Daniel's Head and Daniel's Island had previously been used by the militia, and the Royal Navy.
+Daniel's Head and Daniel's Island had previously been used by the militia, the regular army, and the Royal Navy.
 A previous Canadian base, HMCS Somers Isles, had existed during the Second World War.